How to create and optimize a company page on LinkedIn

 5. Build your community

-Once your page has been built, you can start promoting it by linking to it from your other marketing channels—such as your website, email newsletters and blog.
-Also, add a follow button on your site to make it easy for visitors to follow your company page.
+Once your page has been built, you can start promoting it by linking to it from your other marketing channels—such as your website, email, newsletters and blog.
+Also, you should add a “Follow” button to make it simple for visitors to click and follow your company page.

 You should also encourage employees, family and friends to follow your page and share your content with their networks.
 And you can participate in LinkedIn groups to showcase your expertise, increase your knowledge and make connections that will increase your following.